 Among the cities, Bratislava is surely a must: A younger sister to Vienna and Prague, Bratislava shares part of its history with Budapest due to its time under the rule of the Hungarian kingdom.

 Košice is the second biggest town in Slovakia, it boasts a UNESCO-protected site, St. Elisabeth Cathedral with its amazing architecture.
-While visiting it, you can enjoy the cosiness of the coffee shops on main Hlavná Street and the grandeur of its Neo-Baroque State Theatre.
+While visiting it, you can enjoy the coziness of the coffee shops on main Hlavná Street and the grandeur of its Neo-Baroque State Theatre.
 Bojnice is definitely worth a visit too: it is one of the oldest spa towns in Slovakia, famous for its magnificent fortress.
-With its beautiful mix of Romantic, Gothic and Renaissance architecture, its picturesque towers and a swan pond, Bojnice Castle could be a perfect place for a fairytale!
+With its beautiful mix of Romantic, Gothic, and Renaissance architecture, its picturesque towers, and a swan pond, Bojnice Castle could be a perfect place for a fairytale!

 Our Tours in Slovakia